 Juicy, moist, flavorful Roast Turkey with Herb Butter.
 A delicious oven roast turkey with classic flavors.
 A must for the Thanksgiving holiday season.
 I’m sharing the perfect how-to guide and recipe packed with helpful tips to roasting a whole turkey in the oven for a family dinner.

 This year, I’m planning to put my slow cooker and Instant Pot pressure cooker to work in the kitchen.
 While the turkey is roasting in the oven, I’ll get my side dishes together like this buttery Instant Pot Mashed Potato recipe and I’ll use my slow cooker to make Creamed Corn.
-I’ll make a spread of side dishes ahead of time and roast any last-minute vegetables to serve fresh out of the oven while the turkey rests before slicing and bringing to the table.
+I’ll make a spread of side dishes ahead of time and roast any last-minute vegetables to serve fresh out of the oven while the turkey rests before slicing into the turkey juices and bringing to the table to carve.